Above is a photo of the original McDonalds (Brothers') drive-in BAR-B-Q shop in San Bernardino, CA circa 1940.

 Charles W. Nash was born in 1864 to a farming family in DeKalb, IL.
 His parents moved to a farm near Flint, MI when he was two, but divorced when he was six and abandoned him.
 A court “bound him out” as a farm hand until he turned 21, but he ran away at age twelve.
 He worked his way up from farm hand to shepherd to owner of hay bailing machinery and managed to acquire a fair education along the way, learning the trade of mechanic.
 In 1890 Nash was hired by William C. Durant as an upholstery stuffer for $1/day at Durant’s carriage manufacturing company.
 As the automobile industry grew, Durant’s carriage company transitioned to building auto bodies.
 In 1910 Durant bought Buick Motors in Flint and Nash was made vice president.
 When Durant was fired from General Motors in 1912, Nash became its 5th president.
 Nash made many improvements at Buick and GM, improving efficiency and profits.
 In 1916, when the heirs of the Jeffery Motor Company of Kenosha, Wisconsin, (makers of the Rambler automobile) were anxious to retire, Nash bought the company with a down payment of a half million dollars.
 He renamed it Nash Motors a year later.
 By 1929 Nash was the fourth largest automaker after the Big Three.
 During its production from 1916 to 1956, Nash Motors pioneered such improvements as the modern heating and ventilation system, unibody construction (1941), seat belts (1950) and one of the first successful compact cars, Metropolitan (1950).
 Mr. Nash retired and moved to Southern California in 1936 and died in Beverly Hills in 1948, leaving an estate valued at $50 million.
 Later acquisitions and mergers with Packard, Studebaker, Willys-Overland and Hudson led to the creation of American Motors Corp. which was purchased by Chrysler in 1987, evidently for the sole purpose of acquiring the Jeep brand because all other brand names were dropped.

 Ransom Eli Olds was born in Geneva, Ohio on June 3, 1864 but eventually settled in Lansing, Michigan, where he married Metta Ursula Woodward on June 5, 1889.
 He founded the Olds Motor Vehicle Company in Lansing on August 21, 1897.
 The modern assembly line and its basic concept is credited to Olds, who used it to build the first mass-produced automobile, the Oldsmobile Curved Dash.
 (Henry Ford developed the first moving assembly line) In 1899 the company was bought by copper and lumber magnate Samuel L. Smith and renamed Olds Motor Works with Olds as vice president and general manager.
 Olds left the company in 1904 because of a dispute and formed the REO Motor Car Company.
-General Motors purchased the company in 1908 and discontinued the Oldsmobile brand in 2004, after a production run of 96 years.
+General Motors purchased the company in 1908 but discontinued the Oldsmobile brand in 2004, after a production run of 96 years.
 At that time Oldsmobile was the oldest surviving American automobile marque and one of the oldest in the world.